Do you want to make a Dollar Tree snowman wreath? I have not only 1 but 2 easy versions to share with you!

 Spray paint the wreaths – I used silver paint.

 Use floral wire or something else you might have to tie the wreaths together.

-I glued the hat onto the top, and broke the branches apart and glued them in different spots of the wreath.
+I used my hot glue gun and glued the hat onto the top, broke the branches apart, and glued them in different spots of the wreath.

 I opted to add a bow onto the front of the snowman to better hid the battery back glued to the back of the neck.
 Hang your wreath up.

 Turn your lights on and enjoy.

 Since the wreath was green, I wrapped it in gauze in case it poked through the tinsel.
 I found I wouldn’t have necessarily needed this step as the tinsel did sufficient coverage.
 I secured the gauze with some hot glue but you could use any glue you want.

 Next wrap the tinsel around the wreath and secure it with glue.